 After learning this course the The B.Ed.
 Spl.
 Edu.
-LD Fourth Semester student-teachers will be able to-
+HIFourth Semester student-teachers will be able to-

-- Apply the skills of guidance and counselling in classroom situations. - Describe CO1-Explain the Introduction to Guidance and Counselling. - CO2-Explain the Enhancing Self Image and Self Esteem.
-CO3-Explain the process of development of self-image and self-esteem. - Appreciate the types Guidance and issues of counselling and guidance in inclusive settings Counselling in Inclusive Education.
+- Apply the skills of guidance and counselling in classroom situations. - Describe CO1-Explain the Introduction to Guidance and Counselling. - CO2-Explain theEnhancing Self Image and Self Esteem.
+CO3-Explain theprocess of development of self-imageGuidance and self-esteem. - Appreciate the types and issues of counselling and guidance Counselling in inclusive settings Inclusive Education.